- Duration 1 year (full-time) / 2 years (part-time)

 - Graduation - November (Year 2)

-Many of the students on this programme are in employment and by gaining the Master's degree in Energy they enhance their career prospects with their current employer, both by virtue of the qualification and because they are able to contribute more by applying the knowledge and skills they acquire.
-As the importance of the energy sector continues to grow, this programme equips graduates to move from other areas into employment in the energy field.
+Many of the students on this programme are in employment and can enhance their career prospects with their current employer by gaining the MSc in Energy, both by virtue of the qualification and because they are able to contribute more by applying the knowledge and skills they acquire.
+This programme also equips graduates from other areas to move into employment in the increasingly important energy sector.

 Postgraduate Masters level